TempertonLab/tempertonlab.github.io/_pages/ashley.md

 I completed my undergraduate degree at the University of Exeter in 2015 acheiving a Bachelor of Science with Honours in Biological Sciences (Molecular and Cellular Biology).
 I am hoping to continue my studies in Exeter in the future.

 As a bioinformatician I am increasingly interested in ways computer science can be use in a biological context.
 I am looking at methods of answering biological questions with big datasets using computer algorithims.

+If you want to take a look at some of the research projects I am part of, [click here](/research/ashley)